smokedlinq/aemediator/README.md

 });
 ```

-An alternative is to use the `EventGridDataTypeAttribute` attribute on classes to register them through assembly discovery of public types:
+Alternatively, you can use the `EventGridDataTypeAttribute` attribute on classes to register them through assembly discovery of public types:

 ```csharp
 services.AddEventGridMediator(builder => builder.RegisterDataTypesFromAssembly(typeof(Program).Assembly));